Configuration

 Using OpenStreetMap Enrichment

-To enable OpenStreetMap enrichment in your locality settings, add the following to your settings.json
+To enable OpenStreetMap enrichment in your locality settings, add something like the following to your settings.json (this is just an example, open street map enrichment is highly configurable):

 {